huhlim/cg2all/README.md

 ## Installation

-These steps will install Python libraries including [cg2all (this repository)](https://github.com/huhlim/cg2all), [a modified MDTraj](https://github.com/huhlim/mdtraj), and other dependent libraries.
+These steps will install Python libraries including [cg2all (this repository)](https://github.com/huhlim/cg2all), [a modified MDTraj](https://github.com/huhlim/mdtraj), [a modified SE3Transformer](https://github.com/huhlim/SE3Transformer), and other dependent libraries.
 The installation steps also place executables `convert_cg2all` and `convert_all2cg` in your python binary directory.

 This package is tested on Linux (CentOS) and MacOS (Apple Silicon, M1).